ndrakos/blog/_posts/2022-08-26-JWST_Pipeline.md

 ### Stage 2

 "The Stage 2 pipeline applies instrumental corrections and calibrations to the slope images output from Stage 1.
 This includes background subtraction, the creation of a full World Coordinate System (WCS) for the data, application of the flat field, and flux calibration.
 In most cases the final output is an image in units of surface brightness.
-Whereas the input files had suffixes of *_rate.fits*, the output files have suffixes of *_cal.fits*...
+Whereas the input files had suffixes of *_rate.fits*, the output files have suffixes of *_cal.fits*.
 The Stage 2 pipeline can be called on a single fits file, or a collection of fits files.
 When calling on multiple files, the input is a json-formatted file called an "association" file that lists each of the fits files to be processed."

 I ran this on the one *_rate.fits* file from Stage 1.
 This didn't throw any errors.